-Linear methods are my favourite for elegance.
-I’m not sure any other area of applied maths has such a rich toolbox of practical theorems to draw from.
 A basic application of linear methods are linear regression models.
-However, in a machine learning setting, the have some problems, including: (1) that they typically have few degrees of freedom and therefore saturate quickly, and (2) that they imply a rigid geometry (a hyper-plane) which is often unrealistic.
+However, in some settings, they can be limiting at least because: (1) they may have few degrees of freedom and therefore saturate quickly, and (2) they may imply a rigid geometry (a hyper-plane) which is often unrealistic.

 The RBF kernel basis vectors are created by randomly sampling the Fourier transform of the kernel: